 I am the co founder of and researcher at the quantitative long term strategy organization Convergence (see here for our growing list of publications).
-Over the last eleven years I have worked with MIRI, CFAR, EA Global, Founders Fund, and Leverage, and done work in EA strategy, fundraising, networking, teaching, cognitive enhancement, and AI safety research.
+Over the last fourteen years I have worked with MIRI, CFAR, EA Global, and Founders Fund, and done work in EA strategy, fundraising, networking, teaching, cognitive enhancement, and AI safety research.
 I have a MS degree in computer science and BS degrees in computer science, mathematics, and physics.

 JustinShovelain